 So once December 25th rolls around, don’t be so quick to turn off the Christmas music …. or at least this classic!
 Because you’ve got 12 more days to merrily croon to this playful tune!

 DID YOU KNOW?
 “The best known English version was first printed in 1780 in a book intended for children, Mirth without Mischief, as a memorization game to be played on Twelfth Night” according to Wikipedia.

 While it seems the origins of the “Twelve Days Of Christmas” is a little less well-known than that of “Silent Night” (which is revered here at Bronner’s with a replica Memorial Chapel from that in Austria), there’s no shortage of celebration for the 12 days!

 The Twelve Days Of Christmas draws lots of attention every season as many track the cost of such lavish gift giving.
-But no one does it better than PNC with their Christmas Price Index which has “since grown into one of PNC’s most popular and anticipated economic reports”1 since its conception in 1984.
-We can’t wait to see 2019’s report!
+But without a doubt, no one does it better than PNC with their Christmas Price Index.
+That report has “since grown into one of PNC’s most popular and anticipated economic reports”1 since its conception in 1984.
+We can’t wait to see this year’s report!

 THE GIFT OF 12 PARODIES

 Subsequently, another claim to fame for the popular tune is the various parodies that have evolved over the years.